uranometrical/bridge/README.md

 All different client versions have to do is implement these interfaces accordingly.

-The aim of this system is to add a layer of agnosticism between versions, allowing similar (or even exactly the same(!))code to work on different versions, using only bridges.
+The aim of this system is to add a layer of agnosticism between versions, allowing similar (or even exactly the same) code to work on different versions, using only bridges.

 Yes, this concept is nearly identical to Lunar's bridge system.